myDevicesIoT/cayenne-docs/docs/FEATURES.md

 ## Remote Control

 Cayenne makes it easy to manage your connected devices from anywhere.
-Using the online dashboard or the Cayenne app, you can monitor device status, make changes to your devices, and control them as if you were right in front of them.
+Using the online dashboard, you can monitor device status, make changes to your devices, and control them as if you were right in front of them.

 * **Online Dashboard** – You can access the Cayenne online dashboard from anywhere using a web browser.
 No matter where you are, as long as you can access the dashboard, you can manage your devices.
-* **Mobile app** – The Cayenne app has been designed to give you an easy way to manage your devices from your mobile device, with the easy to use mobile experience that you expect.

 **Manually control device**